vriteio/vrite/apps/docs/src/content/docs/1-managing-content-in-kanban-dashboard.md

 ## Content Piece Card

-Every content piece card displays a summary of its metadata, like the date, title, description or a few of the assigned tags.
+Every content piece card displays a summary of its metadata, like the date, title, description, or a few of the assigned tags.

 Additionally, it has an _Open in editor_ button, which opens the content piece and navigates to the editor directly; It's **highlighted** when the content piece is currently opened.

 ## Content Group Menu

 Every content group column has an input field to name it, and a **dropdown menu**.
-From this menu you can:
+From this menu, you can:

 - _Copy ID_ - copies content group's ID into the clipboard; Useful when working with the Vrite API and JS SDK;
 - _Lock_ - locks the content group, preventing editing of it or its content pieces;